This post may contain affiliate links. Please see my disclosure policy for details.

 One million tourists visit each year and there was even a record of over 700,000 tourists visiting in just two months!

 People from all over Finland and the world make a day trip here, so I would recommend getting here early in the summer.

 The public ferries do pack out in summer, so to avoid big queues I would aim to get here early morning to start your day.
 Also, I would maybe pack a picnic or try to reserve a table where possible in their restaurants.

 In April, when I visited, it was relatively quiet the whole time I was there.
 I arrived at 9 am and it was deserted!
 I came on the ferry with over 50 people and by the time I left the main pier to explore, it was like they vanished into thin air.

 They were most likely going to work, haha!
 So, don’t sweat too much in the off or shoulder seasons about the crowds.
 Even by 12pm, I saw barely any other tourists walking around.

 6. There are 800 residents living on Suomenlinna

-Although this won’t effect your visit in anyway, it’s important to be mindful of residents living on the island.
-Only keep the the designated routes and don’t hang around residential estates or enter their private property.
+Although this won’t affect your visit in any way, it’s important to be mindful of residents living on the island.
+Only keep the designated routes and don’t hang around residential estates or enter their private property.